joegoggins/rubygem_skeleton/README.md

 Usage
 -----

+### Step 1: Verify Skeleton Works

-1. Fork this repo and rename it to "<your_shiny_gem>"
+1. Fork this repo and rename it to <your_shiny_new_gem_name>.
-2. Clone it
+2. Clone it to your machine.
+3. Run `bundle`
+4. Run `bundle exec rspec` and see the 1 failing spec.

+### Step 2: Rename stuff

-2. Rip this code up and replace with stuff relevant to your new gem:
+* Rip this code up and replace with stuff relevant to your new gem.
 * `find . -iname "*skeleton*"` to find files that will need to change
 * `grep -Ri skeleton *` to find stuff to delete/replace
-3. Run `bundle exec` and see the 1 failing spec.
+* You might want to do `rm -rf .git` to delete any references to these skeleton files before your first project push. (if you cloned it, rather than forked it)

+### Step 3: Hack
-4. Add code, tests, commit, and push to your new shiny gem.
+* Add code, tests, commit, and push to your new shiny gem.

 Features
 --------